-According to Site personnel and based on a review of historical documents, the Site was developed as cultivated land prior to the 1930s.
-A former farmstead consisting of a house, a barn, a warehouse, and tractor shed were located approximately along the south-central portion of the Site.
-The only structure remaining is the 400 square-foot tractor shed.
-A 1,800 square-foot house was historically located east of the tractor shed.
-The warehouse was located north of the tractor shed, and the barn was located northeast of the tractor shed.
-According to the property owner, the house, barn, and warehouse were present on the Site from at least 1968 until approximately1986 when they were demolished.
-No information was available regarding demolition of the farmstead, potential USTs, potential ASTs, wastewater disposal, water supply, chemical use/storage, solid waste generation, or potential hazardous waste generation.
-Based on a review of aerial photographs, no other buildings were historically located on the Site from at least 1952.
+According to Site personnel and based on a review of historical documents, the Site was developed as cultivated land prior to the 1930s and was part of a larger farmstead.
+According to a review of available information, no structures are currently or have been historically located at the Site.
 Based on the historical use of the Site as cultivated land, agricultural chemicals such as pesticides, herbicides, and fertilizer would likely have historically been used on the Site.
 Information regarding historical use, storage, or application rates was not available.